 From here, you can walk the entire Lungomare Giuseppe Giardina seafront to reach the center.
-In addition, you will see how are hundreds of people reserving space on the beach from the first hours in the day, and how it is better to look for alternative beaches than going to the crowded beach of Cefalù during the summer months.
+In addition, you will see how many people go early to the beach in order to get a spot, and how it is better to look for alternative beaches than going to the crowded beach of Cefalù during the summertime.
 We’ll talk about that later.

 Top things to do in Cefalù in one day

-Cefalú is a pretty small town, so in one day you have more than enough time to visit it.
-In our case we started exploring the surroundings of Cefalù first, ending up touring its center and historical center.
+Cefalú is a pretty small town, so one day should be enough time to visit it.
+In our case we started exploring the surroundings of Cefalù first, ending up visiting the historical center of the village.

-If you visit Cefalù, the first thing I recommend is that you wear good footwear because to reach the best views of the so-called Norman Citadel, they will be very useful.
+If you visit Cefalù, the first thing I recommend is wearing good footwear because to reach the best views of the so-called Norman Citadel, there will be a steep and rocky terrain.

-To get a panoramic view from where you can see the whole city you will have to climb the Rocca.
-And it is that Cefalú is a small fishing village trapped between the Tyrrhenian Sea and this calcareous rock of 270 meters high.
+To get a panoramic view from where you can see the whole city you need to reach the Rocca.
+From there you can make a great idea of how Cefalú is a small fishing village trapped between the Tyrrhenian Sea and this calcareous rock of 270 meters high.

-My recommendation is that the first thing you do when you get to Cefalù, first thing in the morning, is to go up to La Rocca; especially if you visit Sicily in summer as temperatures increase with the passing of the hours.
+My recommendation is that the first thing you do when you get to Cefalù, early in the morning, is going up to La Rocca; especially if you visit Sicily in summer as temperatures increase at midday.

 TEMPLE OF DIANA